-- Clay Throwing – Code A-1 or A-8 – Discover how to throw clay on the pottery wheel – centering, pulling walls and tooling.
+- Clay Throwing – Code A-1 (Advanced) or A-8 (Beginning) – Discover how to throw clay on the pottery wheel – centering, pulling walls and tooling.
 Includes clay, firing, and glazes.
-Maximum of seven students in each class.
+Maximum of seven students in the Advanced class and six in the Beginning class.

 - Exploring Clay – Code A-4 – Use tile-making, sculpture and hand building techniques to create your own clay designs.